-Due to the current Covid-19 virus situation with the need to avoid group gatherings as mandated by Government & in best interest of public health, our Pass the Baton Ball will not go ahead on May 23rd, 2020 at Crown Palladium, Melbourne.
+Due to the current Covid-19 virus situation with the need to avoid group gatherings as mandated by Government & in best interest of public health, our Pass the Baton Ball has been adjourned to 5 June 2021 – still at Crown Palladium, Melbourne.
+We know it’s a long time to wait but it will be worth it!

 Violeta Bozinovski & Christine Naismith